Who can file a complaint?

 A consumer can file a complaint alleging a contractor or individual trade worker (electrician, plumber, boilermaker, etc.) violated building code statutes, laws, or specialty codes, in relation to:

-- Performing work in the trades without the required licenses.
+- Performing work without the required licenses.

-- Allowing unlicensed individuals to perform work in the trades.
+- Allowing unlicensed individuals to perform work.

 - Performing work that results in unsafe building conditions.